stevemk14ebr/RETools/README.md

  * SLib:
      Steve's python lib.
 Simple python helpers to do binary work packaged into a nice python module.

+ * Misc: Some example IDA python scripts to do common things.
+Must be modified to be useful, just examples for common tasks.

  * Cfg:
      My preferences for IDA configuration.